gizemerol/VRP-GoogleOR-Python/README.md

 #### Output
 * Total delivery time of each order
-* Consecutive assigned orders to each vehicle
+* List of assigned orders for each vehicle